tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 client_random:

-: The 32 byte value of the Random field from the ClientHello message that established the TLS connection.
+: The 32-byte value of the Random field from the ClientHello message that established the TLS connection.
 This value is encoded as 64 hexadecimal characters.
 Including this field allows a single file to include secrets from multiple connections and for the secrets to be applied to the correct